 The Convener: The Hong Kong Jockey Club Charities Trust

 Founded in 1884, The Hong Kong Jockey Club is a world-class racing club that acts continuously for the betterment of our society.
-The Club has a unique integrated business model, comprising racing and racecourse entertainment, a membership club, responsible sports wagering and lottery, and charities and community contribution.
+The Club has a unique integrated business model, comprising racing and racecourse entertainment, a membership club, responsible sports wagering and lottery, and charity and community contribution.
 Through this model, the Club generates economic and social value for the community and supports the Government in combatting illegal gambling.
-It is Hong Kong's largest single taxpayer, one of the city’s major employers and one of the world's top ten charity donors.
+The Club is Hong Kong's largest single taxpayer, one of the city’s major employers, and its Charities Trust is also one of the world's top ten charitable donors.

 Working with the Government, non-governmental organisations and community partners, the Club’s Charities Trust proactively seeks out the root causes of social issues, bringing multiple and cross-sectoral parties together to address them through innovative approaches.
 While continuing to fund a wide range of projects, the Trust is placing special emphasis on four areas of strategic focus:

 Youth – Empowering youth for a hopeful future